Computing with placement (MSc)

 MSc Computing is designed for graduates who want to move into computing from another discipline

-Designed for graduates who want to move into computing from another discipline, this one-year programme attracts students from diverse career and subject areas who wish to be introduced to the skills required for a technical computing role.
-The MSc Computing programme supports the technical abilities needed to develop effective software and systems.
-The world’s dependency on complex IT means that the skills you will learn on this course are highly valuable.
+Designed for graduates who want to move into computing from another discipline, this one-year programme attracts students from diverse career and subject areas who wish to be introduced to the skills required for a career in Software Development.
+The MSc Computing programme provides students with an appropriate balance of the software engineering skills and technical abilities needed to develop effective software and systems.

 - The opportunity to complement the discipline in which you graduated with the discipline of Computing.